surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 #### Add modulation from...
 This menu entry allows to directly modulate the right-clicked parameter to any modulation source in Surge.
-Once a source is selected, a pop-up window will appear and allow you to enter the desired modulation amount form that source.
+Once a source is selected, a pop-up window will appear and allow you to enter the desired modulation amount from that source.

 #### Clear Modulation